Jim McMahon: Concussions

 In a November 6, 2010 interview, McMahon admitted to having memory problems due to injuries suffered on the football field.
 McMahon was quoted as saying, "There are a lot of times when I walk into a room and forget why I walked in there."

 Along with six other retired professional football players, McMahon filed a class action lawsuit against the NFL in August 2011, citing the league's negligence and misconduct in its handling of concussion-related injuries.
 It followed lawsuits filed shortly before by 75 other NFL retirees making similar claims in addition to asserting that the NFL knew about the dangers concussions posed to its athletes as far back as the 1920s and actively withheld the information from the affected and the general public until summer of 2010.
 The August suit that McMahon joined seeks to expand the scope of the suit to potentially all NFL players who suffered game-related concussions or head injuries.

 On September 27, 2012, it was reported that, at age 53, McMahon had been diagnosed as being in the early stages of dementia.

-The improvement in McMahon's health was documented in 2017 by longtime San Francisco Chronicle columnist Scott Ostler.
+In 2017, McMahon told longtime San Francisco Chronicle columnist Scott Ostler that his mental condition had improved following chiropractic care for his neck.
 McMahon expressed skepticism toward the effectiveness of NFL-sanctioned treatments for head and neck injuries, believing that NFL officials prioritize corporate interests over player well-being.

 Medical cannabis

-McMahon uses cannabis to treat the chronic pain and arthritis that he suffers from as a result of his football career.
+McMahon uses cannabis to treat the chronic pain and arthritis that he has as a result of his football career.
 He has called cannabis a "godsend" that allowed him to eliminate his painkiller habit, which he says included 100 Percocet pills a month.

 McMahon has been active in speaking about his experience using cannabis, serving as spokesperson for the Cannabis Sports Policy Project and a member of the Gridiron Cannabis Coalition along with several other former NFL players.
 McMahon appeared in a TV ad supporting a ballot measure to legalize cannabis in Arizona.

 In November 2016, McMahon was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
 The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.
 McMahon is also a member of the Doctors for Cannabis Regulation NFL steering committee.